Fastdruid/CDTVPiDrive/commands/commands.md

 ### 0x06 - Diagnostic ###
 #### Description ####
 This is a newly discovered command for which there are currently no details....but its presumed it performs some kind of diagnostics.
+I believe this can run a series of tests however only one is known at this stage.
 #### Options ####
+0x80 - Performs a seek test.
 #### Returns ####
-Unsure.
-Not seen this yet.
+Nothing.
+The output appears to merely be in the success (or otherwise) of the status byte.

 ### 0x07 - UPC ###
 #### Description ####